mdn/content/files/en-us/mdn/contribute/github_beginners/index.md

 To create a new branch:

-1. Go to your fork's page on github.com (i.e. mine is <https://github.com/chrisdavidmills/content>) and find the branch button at the top left hand corner of the file list, which should say "main" on it:
+1. Go to your fork's page on github.com (i.e. mine is <https://github.com/chrisdavidmills/content>) and find the branch button at the top left-hand corner of the file list, which should say "main" on it:

     ![Button labeled main](branch-button.png)